 When adding images to your web page, it is important to ensure that images that convey important information have appropriate text alternatives or descriptions.
-Having a description for an image will ensure that they are accessible for everyone.
-Alternative text and captions are the most commonly used methods to describe images, however, depending on the complexity or overall functionally of an image, there are other image description approaches that may be more suitable.
+Having a description of an image will ensure that they are accessible to everyone.
+Alternative text and captions are the most commonly used methods to describe images.
+However, depending on the complexity or overall functionally of an image, other image description approaches may be more suitable.

 This web page will provide you with tips and tricks to provide text descriptions for your image based on the complexity and functionality of your image and the recommended approaches to incorporate the image description on your web page.

 - How do you know if an image needs alt text?

 - How do I write great alt text?

 - My image has alt text.
 Do I need to change anything?

 Alternative Text or Alt text is a text replacement for an image and is used to explain what the image is and what the image is trying to convey to the user.
 It requires adding the